Summary

 The JSON object has the following keys:

-enable_transitive_rules NO boolean Whether or not to enable transitive allowlisting true
+enable_transitive_rules Use previous setting boolean Whether or not to enable transitive allowlisting true

-batch_size YES integer Number of events to upload at a time 128
+batch_size Use a Santa-defined default value integer Number of events to upload at a time 128

-client_mode YES string Operating mode to set for the client either “MONITOR” or “LOCKDOWN”
+client_mode Use previous setting string Operating mode to set for the client either MONITOR or LOCKDOWN

-allowed_path_regex NO string Regular expression to allow a binary to execute from a path “/Users/markowsk/foo/.*”
+allowed_path_regex Use previous setting string Regular expression to allow a binary to execute from a path “/Users/markowsk/foo/.*”

-blocked_path_regex NO string Regular expression to block a binary from executing by path “/tmp/”
+blocked_path_regex Use previous setting string Regular expression to block a binary from executing by path “/tmp/”

-block_usb_mount NO boolean Block USB mass storage devices true
+block_usb_mount Use previous setting boolean Block USB mass storage devices true

-sync_type NO string If set, the type of sync that the client should perform.
+sync_type A NORMAL sync is assumed string If set, the type of sync that the client should perform.
 Must be one of:

 See Clean Syncs for more info.

-override_file_access_action NO string Override file access config policy action.
+override_file_access_action Use previous setting string Override file access config policy action.
 Must be:

 Example Preflight Response Payload